20 DIY Halloween Decorations

 Have the neighbors believing in UFOs with this Halloween creation.
-A plastic punch bowl atop a round piece of plywood can form the perfect flying object once you place a foam alien head inside the punch bowl and a gray plastic tarp on the plywood.
-Add some green lights to the plywood and some light inside the punch bowl to create the effect of a light people won’t soon forget.
+A plastic punch bowl atop a round piece of plywood can form the perfect flying object — once you place a foam alien head inside the punch bowl and a gray plastic tarp on the plywood.
+Add some green lights to the plywood and inside the punch bowl to create an effect people won’t soon forget.
 Hang it outside your door for an inviting Halloween entryway.
-You’ll need some duct tape for this UFO project, which could come in handy if you need a last-minute costume.
-Check out duct tape costumes to get some ideas.
+You’ll need some duct tape for this UFO project, which could come in handy if you need a last-minute duct tape costume.

 4 / 20

 Build a DIY Halloween Coffin

 6 / 20

 If you’ve got an eyesore spot in your yard then putting in this frightening feature might be easier because it involves digging a hole.
 Once the hole is dug, add in a light, a pallet and some fake hands and you’ve got one of the spookiest yards on the block.
 After Halloween, reuse the pallet to create a side table.